aquarapid/vitess_examples/tls/securing_vitess.md

-Note that the sensitive information mainly flows over the data path, and depending on your deployment model, you may not have to encrypt the control or meta-data path.
+Note that the sensitive information mainly flows over the data path, and depending on your deployment model, you may not have to encrypt all of the the control or meta-data path.
 We recommend that you evaluate your needs in the context of your compliance directives, threat model and risk management framework.

-It should be noted that while Vitess provides the mechanism for securing these communication channels, it does not manage the important certificate management tasks like:
+It should be noted that while Vitess provides the mechanism for securing these communication channels, it does *not* manage the certificate management tasks like:
   * Securely generating private keys
   * Issuing server certificates
   * Issuing, if necessary, client certificates